aaronparker/aaronparker.github.io/_posts/2007-01-28-unattended-windows-vista-tech-on-windows-xp2003.md

 ### Windows Desktop Search 3.01

-The Windows Desktop Search setup application will accept the /PASSIVE switch so that a progress bar is displayed during setup, but the /QUIET switch is required to prevent setup from displaying an &#8216;Install Complete&#8217; dialog once finished.
+The Windows Desktop Search setup application will accept the /PASSIVE switch so that a progress bar is displayed during setup, but the /QUIET switch is required to prevent setup from displaying an &#8216;Install Complete' dialog once finished.

 [code]START /WAIT WindowsDesktopSearch-KB917013-V301-XP-x86-enu.exe /QUIET /NORESTART [/code]